Fungus-ravaged bat proposed for endangered species listing

 AP Environmental Writer

 TRAVERSE CITY, Mich.
-(AP) — Federal officials Tuesday proposed designating the Northern long-eared bat, once common but ravaged by a deadly fungus, as an endangered species.
+(AP) — Federal officials on Tuesday proposed designating the northern long-eared bat, once common but ravaged by a deadly fungus, as an endangered species.

 The population has plummeted since colonies infected with white-nose syndrome were spotted in New York caves in the mid-2000s.
 The bat is likely to go extinct without a dramatic turnaround, the U.S. Fish and Wildlife Service said.